lobocv/simplerr/README.md

 The `SimpleError` allows you to easily:

 - Apply an error code to any error.
 Choose from a list of standard codes or [register](https://pkg.go.dev/github.com/lobocv/simplerr#Registry) your own.
-- Automatically translate `simplerr` (including custom codes) error codes to other standardized codes such as `HTTP/gRPC`.
+- Automatically translate `simplerr` (including custom codes) error codes to other standardized codes such as `HTTP/gRPC` via middleware.
 - Attach key-value pairs to errors that can be used with structured loggers.
 - Attach and check for custom attributes similar to the `context` package.
 - Automatically capture stack traces at the point the error is raised.